-Estimated reading time: 13 minutes
+Estimated reading time: 12 minutes

 In short, the Bill imposes considerable new responsibilities on all employers, with small and medium-sized enterprises (SMEs) and seasonal, retail and hospitality sectors likely to be the most affected.

-So what does the Employment Rights Bill mean for employers and HRs?
 This article outlines what we know so far about the changes, and the potential impact on UK businesses.

 Key features of the Employment Rights Bill